LAMECH9/SOILSYNC-AI-OPEN-HACK/README.md

 ### Access the Platform
 - Access the web platform: **[https://preview--soil-wise-aid.lovable.app/](https://preview--soil-wise-aid.lovable.app/)**
-- Create an account using your **phone number or email** and select your preferred language (e.g., English, Swahili, or other local languages).
+- Create an account using your **phone number or email** and select your preferred language (e.g., English, Swahili, or other local languages)- will be available during scaling.
 - Enable **offline mode** for areas with limited connectivity, allowing data syncing when internet is available.

 ### Usage